google/xls/docs_src/floating_point.md

 functions are defined just for `float64`.

 ### `float64::to_int64`

 ```dslx-snippet
 pub fn to_int64(x: F64) -> s64;
 ```

-Convert the the `F64` struct into a 64 bit integer.
+Convert the `F64` struct into a 64 bit integer.

 ## float32